 Why is grease a problem?

-In the sewage collection and treatment business Grease is singled out for special attention because of its poor solubility in water and its tendency to separate from the liquid solution.
+In the sewage collection and treatment business Grease or FOG is singled out for special attention because of its poor solubility in water and its tendency to separate from the liquid solution.

 Large amounts of oil and grease in the wastewater cause trouble in the collection system pipes.
 It decreases pipe capacity and, therefore, requires that piping systems be cleaned more often and/or some piping to be replaced sooner than otherwise expected.
 Oil and grease also hamper effective treatment at the wastewater treatment plant.
 Grease is the number one cause of foaming and bulking, especially Nocardia and M. parvicella.